jungg02/Gmail-Automation-Agent/README.md

 crewai run
 ```

-You'll be prompted to enter the number of emails to process (default is 5).
+You'll be prompted to enter the number of emails to process.
+(Up to user to select, with default being 5)

 The application will:
 1. 📥 Fetch your unread emails